Distributing settings using MDMs

 5.Deploy the managed configuration to devices.

-When the Velocity Client launches on the device, it connects to the URL in the manifest info and pulls down the manifest file and all the associated deployment files.
+When the Velocity Client launches on the device, it applies the settings from the MDM, and then connects to the URL in the manifest info and pulls down the manifest file and all the associated deployment files.
 Any profiles already on the device are removed.

 If the manifest file or the deployment files on the server change, the Client will retrieve the new files the next time it launches.